JetBrains/amper/docs/Documentation.md

 ## Gradle-based projects

-> Gradle 8.6 is recommended.
-Gradle 8.7+ is supported, but customizing the Compose version is not possible in that case.
+> Gradle 8.7+ is required to use the Amper plugin, Gradle 8.11.1 is recommended.

 In a Gradle-based project, instead of a `project.yaml` file, you need a `settings.gradle.kts` file and a `gradle/wrapper/` folder in the project root: